cdevroe/redoak-microblog/readme.md

 If you use and like this theme, you can [donate to support its development](http://cdevroe.com/donate).

+## Configuration paramaters

+- The color of the top strip, links, etc. can be changed using "brand_color" in config.json.
+Default value: #d68d20

 ## Version History

+2021.2.0 - Released: April 27, 2021

+- Fix: Icon in footer
+- New: Brand color parameter in config
+- Fix: Archive page

 2021.0.14b - Beta build - April 13, 2021